awsdocs/amazon-athena-user-guide/doc_source/athena-explain-statement.md

 The bold text in the result shows that the predicate `o_orderdate = '1995'` was applied on the `PARTITION_KEY`\.

-### EXPLAIN example 4\. use an EXPLAIN query to check the join order and join type<a name="athena-explain-statement-example-check-join-order-and-type"></a>
+### EXPLAIN example 4: Use an EXPLAIN query to check the join order and join type<a name="athena-explain-statement-example-check-join-order-and-type"></a>

 The following `EXPLAIN` query checks the `SELECT` statement's join order and join type\.
 Use a query like this to examine query memory usage so that you can reduce the chances of getting an `EXCEEDED_LOCAL_MEMORY_LIMIT` error\.